The Last Supper

-This disciple is only identified as one "whom Jesus loved".
-I'm sure Yeshua loved a lot of people, but it is interesting that only one disciple in the Bible is named, as being loved by Yeshua.
+This disciple who was lying on Yeshua's chest was only identified as one "whom Jesus loved", and Church Tradition has identified him as John.
+I'm sure Yeshua loved a lot of people, but it is interesting that only one disciple in the whole Bible is named as being loved by Yeshua.
 "Now Jesus loved Martha, and her sister, and Lazarus" (JOHN 11:5).
-On four later occasions the phrase "whom Jesus loved" is used in the fourth Gospel but never is this individual identified as being anyone other then Lazarus.
-It behooves us to expect that GOD has set aside this special designation in the gospels, the disciple "whom Jesus loved", only for Lazarus.
+On four later occasions the phrase "whom Jesus loved" is used in the fourth Gospel but never is this individual identified as being anyone other then Lazarus (13:23; 20:2; 21:7, 20).
+Unless we therefore have some other indication that another disciple is meant, it then behooves us to expect that GOD has set aside this special designation, the disciple "whom Jesus loved", only for Lazarus.

-It is also curious that Lazarus is identified in JOHN 12:2, at a supper just prior to the Last Supper, as being "one of them that sat at the table with him" [with Yeshua].
+It is also curious that Lazarus is identified in JOHN 12:2 at a supper just prior to this Last Supper, as being "one of them that sat at the table with him" [with Yeshua].
 These inspired words seem to be just a casual remark, but they firmly establish for us that Lazarus did indeed sup with Yeshua during these final days.

 It is somewhat awkward that right after this Last Supper, just when the Lord was disclosing unto them that "the hand of him that betrayeth me is with me on the table", that then the Apostles should be discussing "which of them should be accounted the greatest" (LUKE 22:24).
 An interesting explanation is offered by C. F. Burney in his book entitled The Aramaic Origin of the Fourth Gospel, page 144.
-Although he believes that the mystery guest "leaning on Jesus' bosom...whom Jesus loved" was a John different than the Apostle, the reading is still most interesting.
-Read it here (I took the liberty of rendering the Greek into English, and my comments are in red).
+Although he believes that the mystery guest "leaning on Jesus' bosom...whom Jesus loved" was a John different than the Apostle, his insight is still most interesting.
+Read it here (I took the liberty of rendering Burney's Greek into English, and my personal comments are in red).

 Then, after Yeshua's capture in the Garden of Gethsemane, Mark's Gospel mentions "a certain young man" following them (MARK 14:51).
 His name is not given, but that he was not one of the Twelve seems likely.
-The Companion Bible gives the following note concerning him.
+The Companion Bible gives the following note concerning the incident.

 That this might be Lazarus, is probable: (1) because the Lord had returned to Bethany each preceding night of that week; (2) because Lazarus would be looking out; (3) because of the linen robe, betokening his social position; (4) and especially because he was wanted: "The chief priests consulted that they might put Lazarus also to death" (John 12:10).
 None of the apostles were arrested.
 Peter (though suspected) and another (John 18:15) were unmolested; (5) his name is not given here by Divine guidance, because Lazarus was probably still alive and therefore in danger.

-Another reason Lazarus seems a more logical choice as this un-named disciple, is the discourse Peter had with Yeshua about this "disciple whom Jesus loved" in JOHN 21:20-23.
-Peter asked the Lord what would become of this disciple and Yeshua seemed somewhat vague in His answer.
+Another reason that Lazarus seems a logical choice as this un-named disciple, is because of the discourse Peter had with Yeshua about this "disciple whom Jesus loved" in JOHN 21:20-23.
+Peter had asked the Lord what would become of this disciple and Yeshua seemed somewhat ambiguous with His answer.
 "Then went this saying abroad among the brethren, that that disciple should not die."
-As Lazarus also had been raised from among the dead, it is of little surprise that the brethren would wonder what would now become of him, especially because Yeshua had told Martha that just before raising Lazarus from among the dead, "whosoever liveth and believeth in me shall never die" (JOHN 11:26).
+As Lazarus also had been raised from among the dead, it is of little surprise that the brethren would wonder what would now become of him, especially because Yeshua had told Martha just before raising Lazarus from among the dead, that "whosoever liveth and believeth in me shall never die" (JOHN 11:26).
 Would he die again or live eternally like Yeshua?
-But if John was the disciple in question, this whole discourse between Peter and Yeshua makes little sense.
+But if John was the disciple in question, then this whole discourse between Peter and Yeshua makes little sense.

-The last verse of JOHN 20 quite nicely sums up the whole Gospel, "But these are written, that ye might believe that Jesus is the Christ, the Son of God".
-Then chapter 21 starts a new theme and seems to be tacked on to the gospel account, as if it was an afterthought or an appendix of some sort.
+The last verse of the previous chapter, JOHN 20, quite nicely sums up the whole Gospel; "But these are written, that ye might believe that Jesus is the Christ, the Son of God".
+Then chapter 21 starts an entirely new topic and seems to be tacked on to the Gospel account, as if it was an afterthought or an appendix of some sort.
 The writer then closes that additional chapter by commenting, "And there are also many other things which Jesus did, the which, if they should be written every one, I suppose that even the world itself could not contain the books that should be written.
 Amen."
 In other words, he included this additional account (perhaps related by Lazarus) of the experience at the sea of Tiberias, but there were many more accounts by others which he didn't include.

-JOHN 21:24 This is the disciple [Lazarus] which testifieth of these things [not the whole fourth Gospel but only the visit by Yeshua at the sea of Tiberias], and wrote these things [chapter 21]: and we know that his testimony [Lazarus', the eye witness] is true.
+JOHN 21:24 This is the disciple [Lazarus] which testifieth of these things [not the whole fourth Gospel but only the last chapter], and wrote these things [chapter 21]: and we [John and the others] know that his testimony [Lazarus', the eye witness] is true.

-A question that begs to be answered is that if this unnamed disciple at the Last Supper was in fact the writer of this gospel, as Church Tradition assumes, why all the mystery?
+Another question that begs to be answered is that if this unnamed disciple at the Last Supper was in fact the writer of this gospel, as Church Tradition assumes, why all the mystery?
 Why does not John declare it was himself, instead of describing the mystery guest as "one of his disciples, whom Yeshua loved"?
-But if Lazarus was still alive, and the Sadducees (JOHN 12:10) still wanted him dead, that would be ample reason to conceal his identity.
+But if Lazarus was still alive, and the Sadducees still wanted him dead (JOHN 12:10), that would be ample reason to conceal his identity.